 After the seven-day protest period has elapsed and the preconstruction agreement has been fully executed, the unsuccessful proposers may request a debriefing.
 These meetings are informal to provide feedback to the unsuccessful proposers.
 The TDOT PM and the Selection Committee Chairperson are to attend all debrief meetings.
 Other TDOT representatives may attend as assigned by the Selection Committee Chairperson and Director of Alternative Delivery.
-On federally funded projects, TDOT offers FHWA an opportunity to attend the debrief meetings.
+On federally funded projects, TDOT notifies FHWA of the debrief meetings.